Kotlin/anko/README.md

 Share some text     | `share(text, [subject])`
 Send a email        | `email(email, [subject], [text])`

 Arguments surrounded with `[]` are optional.
-Methods return true if intent was sent.
+Methods return true if the intent was sent.

-Also, that is how you can start an activity:
+Also, this is how you can start an activity:
 ```kotlin
 startActivity(javaClass<SomeActivity>())
 ```